 Please note: Bronzeville Bee pays by check (U.S. only) or PayPal.
 Writers must confirm their country is able to receive PayPal payment prior to submission.
 See additional payment information at the bottom of this page.

 Bronzeville Bee Fiction Submissions

 STATUS: Open to All SuBMISSIONS

 Submissions received after 8 AM EDT Monday August 12 through to September 11 were not read or processed.
 Only submissions from newsletter subscribers received September 12 to September 29 received were processed.
 Newsletter subscribers to Bronzeville Bulletin will always receive an exclusive submissions window.
 As of September 30 the Bee reopened for fiction submissions for all.

 Pay for Fiction

 We pay $0.05 U.S. per word for first Worldwide English publication rights for stories up to 3,000 words in length.
-We have no minimum length requirements for submissions; however, we will not consider submissions that exceed 3,150 words as of July 10, 2019.
+We have no minimum length requirements for submissions; however, we will not consider submissions that exceed 3,150 words.

 More Information About Fiction Submissions